kleidinc/master_iced_book/src/intro/README.md

 Your code won't compile.
 The compiler will complain:).
 You will have to start looking for a solution.
 Don't worry.
 That's normal.
 Becoming a master isn't easy.
 It's hard.
 But every hurdle you cross, is a step closer to mastery.

-The reason why Javascript is so popular, despite being more difficult that Rust in many ways, is simply because you can see almost immediately what your code does in a web-browser.
+The reason why JavaScript is so popular, despite being more difficult that Rust in many ways, is simply because you can see almost immediately what your code does in a web-browser.

 This is where Iced comes in.
 Iced empowers you to build modern desktop and web applications in 100% Rust.
 There are no